 Parlor Palm Plant

-The best soil type for growing Parlor Palm plants indoors is peat-based potting soil with a pH between 5.1 to 7.5.
+The best soil type for growing Parlor Palm plants indoors is peat-based potting soil.
 You should let the first inch of the soil dry out in between watering.
 The Parlor Palm plant thrives in room temperature conditions, between 65 to 80 degrees Fahrenheit, making it a great indoor plant.
-This plant is nontoxic to animals and a great air purifier.
+This plant is non-toxic to animals and a great air purifier.

 The Peacock Plant belongs to the calathea family and gets its name from its flashy feathered design on its leaves with a pinkish-red underside similar to peacock feathers.
-Keeping the Peacock plant in low-light can make its unique leaf pattern more vibrant, so keeping it as an office plant is perfect.
-This plant only grows up to two feet tall.
-It would look nice on top of a filing cabinet or a shelf.
+Keeping the Peacock plant in low-light can make its unique leaf pattern more vibrant, which is great news if your office space has little natural light.

-The best soil to grow Peacock plants indoors is two-part peat to one-part sand or perlite mixture to stay moist while still draining well.
+Peacock plants only grow to about two feet tall, making it ideal for filling shelf space or desktop.
+Opt for a soil that is two-part peat to one-part sand or perlite mixture, keeping the soil moist but while still draining well.
 This plant thrives in a humid climate, which you can replicate by misting it or sitting its plant pot on a tray with pebbles and water.
-The Peacock plant is nontoxic to dogs and cats, so if you have pets, it would be a great addition.
+The Peacock plant is nontoxic to dogs and cats, so if pets are allowed in your office, it’s a great addition.